Can You Learn a Language While Sleeping? Everything You Need to Know

 In fact, a 1965 study suggested that it could be possible to learn during sleep and noted that language learning could be one possible application.

-A study published in Nature clarifies that sleep is important for memory consolidation and is therefore useful for language learning.
-A study from the International Journal of Psychophysiology also indicates a correlation between efficient language learning and quality sleep.
+A subsequent study clarified that sleep is important for memory consolidation and is therefore useful for language learning.
+Likewise, a study from the International Journal of Psychophysiology also indicated a correlation between efficient language learning and quality sleep.